Jolg42/awesome-typography/README.md

 * [glyphhanger](https://github.com/filamentgroup/glyphhanger) - Your web font utility belt.
 It shows what unicode-ranges are used on a web site (optionally for a font-family or for each font-family).
 It can also subset web fonts.
 * [Punycode.js](https://github.com/bestiejs/punycode.js) - Robust Punycode converter that fully complies to RFC 3492 and RFC 5891. mths.be/punycode
 * [code-point-at](https://github.com/sindresorhus/code-point-at) - ES2015 String#codePointAt() ponyfill.
-* [Typefont](https://github.com/Sir-Vasile/Typefont) - The first open-source library that detects the font of a text in a image.
+* [Typefont](https://github.com/vasile-peste/Typefont) - First open-source library that detects the font of a text in a image.
 * [node-fonttools](https://github.com/dfrankland/node-fonttools) - Native bindings to fonttools to decompile and compile fonts.
 * [font-toolkit](https://github.com/hsiaosiyuan0/fonts) - Font file manipulating in TypeScript.
 * [variableFont.js](https://github.com/Monotype/variableFont.js) - Handles variable fonts through OpenType.js